SSpzcee/Asunder-PHB/phb/md/Wounds.md

 ## **Recovery**

-Minor wounds all heal at the end of the spar they were made in.
+Minor wounds all heal at the end of the day (or generally after the scene they were made in ends.
-Major wounds require 6 weeks to heal or 4 while in the hospital.
+Major wounds require 5 weeks (8 days ooc) to heal or 3 weeks (5 days) while in the hospital.
-Severe wounds require 12 weeks to heal or 8 while in the hospital.
+Severe wounds require 8 weeks (14 days) to heal or 5 weeks  (8 days) while in the hospital.
-Critical wounds require 25 weeks to heal or 16 while in the hospital.
+Critical wounds require 18 weeks (31 days) to heal or 12 weeks (21 days) while in the hospital.

 # **Wound Types**